jesperancinha/from-paris-to-berlin-circuit-breaker/Roadmap.md

 ## Roadmap to v1.0.0

+2021/10/15
+- Create 10 cars
+- Coroutines to advance vehicles

 ---

-- Coroutines to advance vehicles
 - Cars must have:
   - Start of Block timestamp
   - Current waiting time (can be updated)